ghcann/COVID-19GAN/README.md

 # Colab
 The following notebook COVID-19GAN.ipynb run on Colab provides access to the COVID-19GAN.
 Download COVID-19GAN_StyleGan2, unzip and upload to Google Drive.
 Open COVID-19GAN.ipynb with Google Colab.
 Select Runtime, Change runtime type and set the Runtime type to Python 3 and the Hardware accelerator to GPU.
 Then Run all.

-You may need to modify some paths, e.g.         self.tfrecord_dir       = './path' in dataset.py.
+You may need to modify some paths, e.g:
+self.tfrecord_dir       = './my_tfrecord_dir' in dataset.py.

 # Contact
 George Cann, Department of Space and Climate Physics (Mullard Space Science Laboratory), University College London.